How to be anonymous on the Internet

-If you're using Mozilla Firefox as your browser and find yourself frequently needed a proxy, there are dozens of good proxy add-ons available.
+If you're using Mozilla Firefox as your browser and find yourself frequently needed a proxy, there are several good proxy add-ons available.

 The proxy you're using to browse the Internet may keep a log of visitors.
 If a legal authority wants to obtain identifying information to locate you, it may be possible.
 If you are entering sensitive data such as usernames, passwords, credit card information, the person in control of the proxy could capture and use that information.

 Boot from Anonym.OS LiveCD

-Tor was originally developed for the U.S. Navy with the purpose of protecting government communications.
-Tor works to help protect your privacy by using a network of virtual tunnels to pass information over the Internet.
+Tor was created for the U.S. Navy with the purpose of protecting government communications.
+Tor works to help protect your privacy using a network of virtual tunnels to pass information over the Internet.

 Alternate computer or connection

-However, keep in mind that if you had to use a login to access the computer or network, that login could be traced back to you.
+However, if you had to use a login to access the computer or network, that login could be traced back to you.

 Private mode or Incognito mode

 Most browsers today offer a private mode or incognito mode.
-While this mode will not keep you anonymous to anyone with authority that can request server or search logs it will keep what you do locally anonymous when active.
+While this mode does not keep you anonymous to anyone with authority to request server or search logs, it does keep what you do locally anonymous.

 Other software products

-There are also dozens of other non-free software products for users who find the above suggestions don't meet their needs.
-Below is a listing of a few of these services.
+There are also several non-free software products for users who find the suggestions above don't meet their needs.
+Below lists a few of these services.